 The first day we arrived in Kotor we went for a walk around the old town.
-We noticed a sign with this quote and it grabbed our attention.
+We noticed a sign and it grabbed our attention.

-Well a couple of days later we are sitting is this beautiful wine bar just a few meters from our apartment.
-We are relaxing, sipping our wines, doing a bit of small talk with other patrons at the bar and then… a few wine glasses later… fast forward to the next day and we are heading to an exclusive wine estate in Herceg Novi.
+Well, a couple of days later we were sitting in this beautiful wine bar just a few meters from our apartment.
+We were relaxing, sipping our wines, doing a bit of small talk with other patrons at the bar and then… a few wine glasses later… fast forward to the next day and we are heading to an exclusive wine estate in Herceg Novi.

 Bogić & Barbara are both from Montenegro.
 Bogić is in the hospitality business and Barbara is a Writer.
-Bogić invited us along with his wife, Barbara and Tony another tourist, to visit the Castel Savina Winery in Herceg Novi which is owned by the Obradovic family.
+Bogić invited us along with his wife, Barbara, and Tony another tourist, to visit the Castel Savina Winery in Herceg Novi which is owned by the Obradovic family.
 The Estate is situated in a secluded setting at the top of the Savina hill and has sweeping views of Boka Bay.

 What we love the best about telling our story is actually telling the story of the Obradovic family as we found it fascinating.